1lker/dream-case/game-analysis/game-objects.md

    - Both games should continue to introduce new boosters at key difficulty spikes

 ## Conclusion
 While both games follow similar match-3 puzzle mechanics, they employ different strategies for player retention and monetization.
-Toon Blast offers less moves but more clicks and focuses on special events like Crown Rush, while Royal Match has a more diverse obstacle system and uses the Butler Gift to reward consecutive wins.
+Toon Blast offers more moves and focuses on special events like Crown Rush, while Royal Match has a more diverse obstacle system and uses the Butler Gift to reward consecutive wins.
 Both games could benefit from adopting successful elements from each other while maintaining their unique identities.